top of page

 LSL, which describes its aims as "Remembrance, Unity, Legacy and Education (RULE), delivered through a philanthropic approach to restoration and preservation for future generations”, is aiming to restore P8331 to flying condition.

-The Mk IIb Spitfire was the first to be armed with cannon.
+The Mk IIb Spitfire was the first to leave the factory armed with cannon.
 Only 170 were built, and while three survive, none is in flying condition.
-No flying or restored No 303 Squadron aircraft from the war years are in existence and there are no surviving Polish squadron Spitfires or other wartime aircraft in government ownership in that country.
+No flying or restored No 303 Squadron aircraft from the war years are in existence and there are no surviving Polish squadron wartime aircraft in government ownership in that country.
 LSL plans to gift the restored P8331 to the people of Poland.

 The Trust is grateful to Laguna’s Spitfire Legacy for the most generous loan of this unique and inspiring reminder of the courage and sacrifice made by the Few, who came from so many different nations to defeat the Nazi threat of invasion.

-There is more information on all the pilots who flew P8331 in the electronic Database of the Few held at The Wing.
+There is more information on all the Allied aircrew who flew in the Battle of Britain in the electronic Database of the Few held at The Wing.

 Comentarios